arunasurya/academy/terminal.md

 ### File vs. directory

-- All files in a family of operating systems such as UNIX are in a tree like structure
+- all files and directories in systems such as UNIX are in a tree like structure

 `mkdir` creates a directory
 ```